Everything Your Need To Know About Registering A Business in Ontario

 Who Can Register A Business In Ontario?

-Anyone can register a business in Ontario.
+Anyone who starts a business in Ontario can register a business in Ontario.
 However, some people will need to take additional steps to properly register their business legally.

 Anyone who is not a Canadian citizen or a permanent resident of Ontario must do additional paperwork and find a location within the province to operate out of.
 Additionally, anyone under 18 will not be able to sign their own documents and will need to have a parent or other guardian do so on their behalf to register a business in Ontario.